 - Maricao Coffee Festival

 March is the busiest month for Puerto Rico tourism.
-With Spring break and the Holy week, travelers flood the beaches of the island and the streets of San Juan.
+With Spring break and Holy Week, travelers flood the beaches of the island and the streets of San Juan.
 Prices stay on the high side of the budget, but the weather is nice to enjoy.

 - Feria Dulce Sueño